Aircloak/aircloak/README.md

 Just like the `./publish.sh` command, it reads deployment information from the [deploy_targets](./deploy_targets) folder.
 The difference being that which [deploy_targets](./deploy_targets) should be used is hardcoded in the deployment script itself.

+To mark a deploy target as being a public system, add `PUBLIC_SYSTEM=true` to the configuration.

 ## Producing production containers